-Breakfast is officially served with this fully homemade broccoli cheddar quiche recipe.
+Breakfast is officially served with this easy broccoli cheddar quiche recipe with a homemade crust.
 A perfect pastry crust filled with the best broccoli, cheddar, and egg mixture, nothing will ever compare to this.
 From start to finish, this recipe is everything your breakfast table needs.

 Quiches are always perfect for family gatherings, holidays, and of course for a fun weekend breakfast.

-I've always been a savory breakfast gal, even though I have quite a few sweet breakfast recipes such as my croissant french toast casserole (link) or the best lemon poppy seed pancakes (link).
+I've always been a savory breakfast gal, even though I have quite a few sweet breakfast recipes such as my croissant french toast casserole or the best chocolate chip loaf cake.
 I've never made a quiche before, but I felt compelled to have one on the blog.

 Jump to: